Authentication Fundamentals¶

 - Authority

-These options are later set on the IdentityServerAuthenticationOptions
+These options are later set on the IdentityServerAuthenticationOptions, for

 Yarp Authentication Routing¶